Zelman Cowen

-Cowen was born in Melbourne, and attended Scotch College before going on to the University of Melbourne.
+Cowen was born in Melbourne, and attended Scotch College before going on to the University of Melbourne where he was resident at Ormond College.
 His studies were interrupted by World War II, during which he served in the Royal Australian Navy.
 After the war's end, Cowen attended New College, Oxford, on a Rhodes Scholarship.
 He subsequently won the prestigious Vinerian Scholarship as the best student in the Bachelor of Civil Law degree.
 He remained at Oxford after graduating, serving as a fellow of Oriel College from 1947 to 1950.

 In 1951, Cowen returned to Australia to become dean of the law faculty at the University of Melbourne.
 In 1953, still while at the University of Melbourne, he was awarded a Fulbright Senior Scholarship in Law to Harvard University.
 He became known as an expert on constitutional law, and was a visiting professor at a number of overseas institutions.
 He later served as vice-chancellor of the University of New England (1966–1970) and the University of Queensland (1970–1977).
 In 1977, Malcolm Fraser appointed Cowen to succeed John Kerr as governor-general.
 He was an uncontroversial choice, and became the second Jewish holder of the position, after Sir Isaac Isaacs.
 After leaving office, Cowen returned to academia, serving as provost of Oriel College, Oxford, from 1982 to 1990.

 Early life

-Cowen was born in Melbourne in 1919 into a Jewish family named Cohen, the son of Bernard Cohen (1892 – 1975), from Belarus and Sara Cohen (née Granat; 1893–1989), born in Australia.
+Cowen was born in Melbourne in 1919 into a Jewish family named Cohen, the son of Bernard Cohen (1892–1975), from Belarus and Sara Cohen (née Granat; 1894–1989), born in Australia.
 His paternal grandparents were Jewish immigrants from Belarus in the Russian Empire.
 The name was formally changed to Cowen when he was a young boy.
 He was educated at St Kilda Park State School, Scotch College and the University of Melbourne.
 He served in the Royal Australian Navy during the Second World War, and was in Darwin during the bombing raid of 1942, before being transferred to Brisbane to work in the cipher unit of General MacArthur's office.
 He married Anna Wittner in 1945.
 Cowen then went as a Rhodes Scholar to New College, Oxford, where he completed a Bachelor of Civil Law degree and jointly won the Vinerian Scholarship.
 From 1947 to 1950 he was a fellow of Oriel College, Oxford, and was also a consultant on legal matters to the British Military Government in Allied-occupied Germany.

+Zelman Cowen was a 1953 Fulbright Senior Scholar in Law from the University of Melbourne to Harvard University.